On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 \subsection{Nucleation of DB soliton trains: Without confinement}

 In this section we intend to verify the analytical results captured by the discrete eigenvalues identified in Section~\ref{sec:analytic_solutions}.
-Initially, we numerically solve the GPE [Eq.~\eqref{eq:CGPE_adim}] in the absence of a trapping potential, i.e., $\Omega=0$, by employing a forth-order Runge-Kutta integrator accompanied by a second order finite-differences method accounting for the spatial derivatives.
-The spatial and temporal discretizations are $dx = 0.1$ and $dt = 0.001$, respectively, while the domain of integration used is located at $|x|=2500$ so as to avoid finite size effects.
+Initially, we numerically solve the CGPE [Eq.~\eqref{eq:CGPE_adim}] in the absence of a trapping potential, i.e., $\Omega=0$, by employing a fourth-order Runge-Kutta integrator accompanied by a second order finite-differences method accounting for the spatial derivatives.
+The spatial and temporal discretizations are $dx = 0.1$ and $dt = 0.001$, respectively, while the domain of integration used is located at $|x|=2500$ so as to avoid finite size effects, for the times of interest herein.
 In the following, we fix $L=5$ and $q_o=1$, while $\theta=\{0,\pi/2\}$ for both the zero- and the full-box configurations.

-Below we present our findings regarding the dynamical nucleation of DB solitons via the matter-wave interference method of two condensates in the presence of a second species in-between, also featuring the counterflow.
+Below we present our findings regarding the dynamical nucleation of DB solitons via the matter-wave interference method of two condensates in the presence of a second species in-between, also featuring the counterflow (see Fig.~\ref{fig:IC}).
 It is important to note that the various DB solitons nucleated when utilizing the initial condition ansatz of Eq.~\eqref{eq:initial_conditions} have finite velocities and, in general, interact with each other.
 Therefore, the analytical findings can be compared to the numerical ones only in the asymptotic limit $t\to\infty$.
-In this limit each DB soliton can be considered well-separated and independent from the rest of the solitary waves.
+In this limit, each DB soliton can be considered well separated and independent from the rest of the solitary waves.
 In this sense, discrepancies between the analytical DB soliton solutions of Eq.~\eqref{eq:DB_solution} and the numerically formed ones are expected to decrease as $t\to\infty$, as it is found and discussed later on.
-Finally, in the results to be presented below, the analytical DB soliton solution is centered at $x_0=0$.
+Finally, in the results to be presented below, the analytical DB soliton solution is centered at $x_0=0$, unless stated otherwise.